Questions & Answers

 - How is Nerventra expected to work?

-The exact way Nerventra works is not known, but it is believed to act as a modulator of the immune system.
+The exact way Nerventra works is not known, but it is believed to have a modulator effect on the immune system (the body’s defences).
 By modulating the immune system it is expected to help control the inflammation and the damage to nerves, thus helping to reduce symptoms and the worsening of disability in patients with MS.

 - What did the company present to support its application?